• Skip to primary navigation

 Put the remaining Tablespoon of flour in a small bowl with non-dairy milk.
 Use a fork or whisk to evenly combine it and get out any lumps.

-• While the oil heats, bread the hearts of palm.
+• Now it's time to bread the hearts of palm.
 One at a time, roll a piece of heart of palm in the flour until it's covered.
 Tap it on the side of the plate to remove any excess.

 Then dip it into the milk mixture.
 Tap it on the side to remove any excess.